corda/corda/docs/source/node-administration.rst

   It can bridge any data input to any output using their plugin system, for example, Telegraf can be configured to collect data from Jolokia and write to DataDog web api.

-The Node configuration parameter `jmxMonitoringHttpPort` has to be present in order to ensure a Jolokia agent is instrumented with the JVM run-time.
+In order to ensure that a Jolokia agent is instrumented with the JVM run-time, you can choose one of these options:

+* Specify the Node configuration parameter `jmxMonitoringHttpPort`.
+* When using the launcher, add the line `-javaagent:../../drivers/jolokia-jvm-1.6.0-agent.jar=port=7777,host=localhost` to the `[JVMOptions] sections of the `launcher/app/launcher.cfg`.
+Make sure to place the Jolokia agent that you specify there into the `drivers` folder.
+* Start the node with `java -jar corda.jar -javaagent:drivers/jolokia-jvm-1.6.0-agent.jar=port=7777,host=localhost`.

 The following JMX statistics are exported: